k4sh4n1/research/proposal.md

 ## Related work

-The book "The Physics of Wall Street" by James Owen Weatherall mentions a geophysicist who used a model designed for earthquakes to predict a massive stock market crash [1].
+The book "The Physics of Wall Street" by James Owen Weatherall mentions a geophysicist who used a model designed for earthquakes to predict a massive stock market crash [@weatherall2013].
 Also, it discusses about a physicist-run hedge fund that earned `2478.6%` over the course of the 1990s.
 Financial industry has been using physical models to effectively figure out the financial behavior.
 There are some academic studies carried out, but systematic investigation of structural methodologies remains mostly absent.

 ## Literature gap

 The literature review reveals several critical gaps.
 While physics-inspired approaches to financial markets have gained traction, the specific application of structural engineering methodologies remains underexplored.

 The rich mathematical frameworks available for structural hazard analysis, structural health monitoring, structural control, and finite element method, have seen minimal systematic application.
-Although econophysics has applied concepts from mechanics and thermodynamics to financial markets [2] [3].
+Although econophysics has applied concepts from mechanics and thermodynamics to financial markets [@mantegna2000] [@bouchaud2003].

-Some recent studies have investigated the impact of global news events on major equity and bond markets through the lens of seismology, but without leveraging the full toolkit of structural engineering [4].
+Some recent studies have investigated the impact of global news events on major equity and bond markets through the lens of seismology, but without leveraging the full toolkit of structural engineering [@pagnottoni2021].

 There is no comprehensive framework mapping structural parameters, including mass, stiffness, damping, to financial variables in a systematic way.
-The few attempts that exist focus on specific phenomena rather than developing a general theoretical framework [5].
+The few attempts that exist focus on specific phenomena rather than developing a general theoretical framework [@filimonov2013].

-Traditional financial analysis relies on Fourier transforms and wavelet analysis [6].
-However, the specific advantages of modal decomposition for identifying market regimes and predicting transitions remain unexplored.
+Traditional financial analysis relies on Fourier transforms and wavelet analysis [@ramsey2002].
+However, the specific advantages of structural modal analysis for identifying market regimes and predicting transitions remain unexplored.
 Modal analysis is a prominent tool of structural dynamics used to identify natural frequencies and mode shapes.
 It can be systematically applied to decompose financial time series.

 The finite element method or FEM has revolutionized structural engineering.
-FEM application to financial risk modeling is virtually non-existent.
+FEM application to financial markets exists but is limited.
+Some FEM applications exist in option pricing and financial derivatives [@pironneau2011] [@topper2001].
 Discretizing the market into elements and analyzing stress distribution by FEM represents a significant potential opportunity.

 The literature review reveals a huge gap in cross-domain expertise.
 Financial experts generally lack the knowledge of physical systems, and structural engineers rarely dive into finance.
-Exceptions like Didier Sornette [7] have indicated the potential, but systematic investigation remains absent.
+Exceptions like Didier Sornette [@sornette_wiki] have indicated the potential, but systematic investigation remains absent.

 Structural health monitoring or SHM, which is able to detect structural damage in real-time, is parallel to market surveillance and crash prediction.
-However, no comprehensive framework exists for adapting SHM methodologies to financial markets.
+However, no evidence of systematic SHM adaptation to finance is found.

 Market crashes are equivalent to structural failures, however the sophisticated mathematical tools for analyzing shock response in structures, including response spectra, time-history analysis, and stochastic dynamic analysis, have not been systematically adapted for financial shock events.
-Some studies have been carried out but they see the problem from a network model perspective not the dynamic response characteristics central to structural analysis [8].
+Some studies have been carried out but they see the problem from a network model perspective not the dynamic response characteristics central to structural analysis [@gai2010].

 In structural engineering the physical experiments would validate theoretical models.
 Frameworks for validating structural models against market data can extend to both back-testing and real-time testing.
 The performance metrics could be specifically developed for physics-based trading strategies.
 The literature lacks frameworks for validating physics-based financial models against market data.
 This gap presents an opportunity for academic and practical innovation.
 Considering the increasing dominance of algorithmic trading, there is a need for novel validated forecasting in financial markets.